 V1022.
-An exception was thrown by pointer.
+Exception was thrown by pointer.
 Consider throwing it by value instead.

 The analyzer has detected an exception thrown by pointer.
 A more common practice is to throw exceptions by value and catch them by reference.
 When thrown by pointer, an exception may never be caught as it is supposed to be caught by reference.
 In addition, the catching part will have to call the 'delete' operator to destroy the object created to avoid a memory leak.